Women In Transition

 - A resource center with computers, internet access, e-mail, fax, online tutorials and a library

 - Educational and self-improvement workshops, tutoring sessions and social events facilitated by volunteers

 - Referrals to appropriate community resources as needed

 - Membership to the on-site Fitness Center

-Review our Women In Transition Brochure for a program description and quick facts.
+Review our Women In Transition Brochure for a program description, referral process and quick facts.
 For general program information or to cancel an appointment, contact: Rebecca Stickel, Director of Women In Transition at 980.585.0517 or firstname.lastname@example.org